MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Open the Security tab.

-    Click the **Security** tab at the top of your repository page.
+    Select the **Security** tab at the top of your repository page.

 1. Select **Secret scanning** from the left sidebar.

 1. Notice that Secret Scanning still flags the same secrets.

-    Secret Scanning continues to flag secrets in past commits, even after they've been removed in the most recent commit.
+    Secret Scanning continues to flag secrets in past commits, even after removing them in the most recent commit.
 This behavior is by design to ensure that exposed secrets are properly remediated.

     Here are best practices for managing the Security alerts:

-    1. Review the Alert Details: Open the security alert to confirm which secret(s) were detected and verify they are no longer present in the most recent commits.
+    1. Review the Alert Details: Open the security alert to confirm which secrets were detected and verify they're no longer present in the most recent commits.

     1. Invalidate the Secret (If Not Already Done): If the exposed secrets were for sensitive systems (API keys, credentials, etc.), make sure you rotate or invalidate them.
-Removing the secret from code does not protect you if it has been compromised.
+Removing the secret from code doesn't protect you if it is compromised.

     1. Document Your Actions: Include a comment in the alert that describes the remediation (including the commit SHA and date).
 This helps with auditing and future reference.

-    1. Suppress or Dismiss the Alert: If the secret has been fully remediated (removed and rotated), you can dismiss the security alert in GitHub.
-Select an appropriate reason (such as “Revoked” or “Used in test”) to help others understand the context.
+    1. Suppress or Dismiss the Alert: If the secret is fully remediated (removed and rotated), you can dismiss the security alert in GitHub.
+Select an appropriate reason (such as "Revoked" or "Used in test") to help others understand the context.

-    1. Protect Your History (Optional): For public repositories or in highly sensitive cases, you may consider rewriting your git history to delete the secret entirely, but be aware this will force contributors to re-clone and can disrupt forks.
+    1. Protect Your History (Optional): For public repositories or in highly sensitive cases, you might consider rewriting your git history to delete the secret entirely. **Important**: rewriting your git history will force contributors to reclone and can disrupt forks.

     1. Monitor for Future Leaks: Keep Secret Scanning enabled on the repo.
 Consider enabling push protection to prevent future accidental commits of secrets.